HorizenOfficial/nodetracker/README.md

   * sudo apt-get install npm
   * sudo npm install -g n
-  * sudo n 8.9
+  * sudo n stable

 ### Clone this repository
 If you followed the Guides you should have a ~/zencash folder with the zen folder in it.
-Put this repository in the zencash folder too.
+Put this repository in the zencash folder too or the folder of your choice.

   * cd ~/zencash
   * git clone https://github.com/ZencashOfficial/secnodetracker.git